Chethandc2014/swagger-wiki/Java-JAXRS-Quickstart.md

 First, we'll tell jersey how to find the swagger resource listing--this is done by configuring the package that jersey scans on startup.

-Your web.xml should contain something like the following, when using Jersey as either a servlet:
+Your web.xml should contain something like the following, when using Jersey as a servlet:

 ```xml
 <servlet>